bschreck/deep.sh/CONTRIBUTING.rst

 Style Guide
 ===========
-xonsh is a pure Python project, and so we use PEP8 (with some additions) to ensure consistency throughout the code base.
+deepsh is a pure Python project, and so we use PEP8 (with some additions) to ensure consistency throughout the code base.

 -----------------
 Rules to Write By
 -----------------
 It is important to refer to things and concepts by their most specific name.
-When writing xonsh code or documentation please use technical terms appropriately.
+When writing deepsh code or documentation please use technical terms appropriately.
 The following rules help provide needed clarity.

 **********